 “Event Horizon,” he said.
 “That was my primary influence.”

 The world’s ignorance toward one of the greatest movies of all time was beginning to irritate Oscar.
 First Twitter, then Heidi, and now this bitch.
 “Because it’s fantastic!” he screamed.

 Miami, London, Stockholm, Berlin, Paris.
 Fuck, Paris.
 The skylines changed but the questions did not.
 Neither did the postcards, which arrived for Oscar at every stop through the end of the tour.

 It was approaching midnight when Oscar stepped quietly into his office and slipped down the wall to the floor beneath his Astros collection.
+It felt good to be home.
+Yet this place had come to feel as foreign as it did familiar.
 Bruno rested his head on his master’s lap.
-Oscar petted him.
-Bruno wagged.
+Familiar.
+Oscar petted the dog and Bruno wagged.
 Oscar opened his new screenplay.

-Home had come to feel both familiar and foreign as Oscar flipped through his new story for the first time in two weeks.
-He was excited by the prospect of fresh eyes; time away helped you recognize the glitches in a creation that you knew as well as the back of your hand.
-But as he scanned the white pages nothing was registering.
+As Oscar flipped through his new story for the first time in two weeks, he was excited by the prospect of fresh eyes; time away helped you recognize the glitches in a creation that you often knew too well.
+But nothing registered as he scanned the white pages before him.
 His fuel was spent.
-He looked up from his script.
-“Come on, boy.”
+He looked up from his script, “Come on, boy.”

 “Stop!” he yelled.